Frequently Asked Questions

 For COMLEX-USA Level 1, the student score report provides a pass/fail designation instead of a three-digit standard score and a pass/fail designation.
 The NBOME also provides additional information in the Formative Performance Profile.

 For Level 2-CE and Level 3, the student score report provides a three-digit standard score and a pass/fail designation.
-You will also be provided with a graphical Formative Performance Profile according to the COMLEX-USA Master Blueprint.
+You will also be provided with a graphical Formative Performance Profile according to the COMLEX-USA Blueprint.

 Following completion of the annual testing cycle, you can look up your percentile rank in relation to others in the same cohort using the COMLEX-USA Percentile Score Converter.